emilyhuang11/testers-match/README.md

 3. Run 'pip3 install Pandas' to install Pandas library, if Pandas is not installed
 4. Download testsmatch.py file into your running dirtory. testermatch.py is under https://github.com/emilyhuang11/testers-match
-5. put all your data csv files (testers.csv, devices.csv, bugs.csv, tester_device.csv) in any directory you specified
+5. YOu need to have all your data csv files (testers.csv, devices.csv, bugs.csv, tester_device.csv) saved in any directory
 6. Run 'python3 testersmatch.py' in your running directory